bevyengine/bevy/release-content/release-notes/entity-spawn-ticks.md

 Keeping track which entities have been spawned since the last time a system ran could only be done indirectly by inserting marker components and do your logic on entities that match an `Added<MyMarker>` filter or in `MyMarker`'s `on_add` hook.

-This has the issue however that not add reacts on a spawn but also insertions at existing entities.
-Sometimes you cannot even add your marker because the spawn is hidden in some non-public API.
+This has the issue however that not every add reacts on a spawn but also on insertions at existing entities.
+Sometimes you cannot even add your marker because the spawn call is hidden in some non-public API.

 The new `SpawnDetails` query data and `Spawned` query filter enable you to find recently spawned entities without any marker components.

 ## `SpawnDetails`

 Use this in your query when you want to get information about it's spawn.
-You might want to do that to log debug information about it, using it's `Debug` implementation.
+You might want to do that for debug purposes, using it's `Debug` implementation.

 You can also get specific information via methods.
 The following example prints the entity id (prefixed with "new" if it showed up for the first time), the `Tick` it spawned at and, if the `track_location` feature is activated, the source code location where it was spawned.
 Said feature is not enabled by default because it comes with a runtime cost.